-- What can we learn about their life and culture? - o How does life and culture compare and contrast with others? - What aspects of Malcolm Morley's artwork allows you to understand the lifestyle and events specific to them? - How have the artist used their medium to communicate, or archive their ideas?
+- What can we learn about life and culture from the past? - o How does life and culture compare to today? - What aspects of William J. Glackens' artwork allows you to understand the lifestyle and events of the specific time? - How have the artist used their medium to communicate, or archive their ideas?